Avinash-grit/Avinash-grit/README.md

 •	An accomplished AI leader with 13 years of industry experience with companies like Tietoevry, Ford Motors and JP Morgan.

-•	Leading end to end architect for LLM based solutions to getexpected business outcome.
+•	Leading end to end architect for LLM based solutions to get expected business outcome.

 •	Exposure to work for operations, Customer Experience (CX), Marketing & Sales, Manufacturing and Quality team.